Learn step by step how to make hamburgers on a Pit Boss pellet grill!

 This is a ratio of percentage meat to fat and is based on the area of the cow the meat is taken from.

-Many grilling experts agree the fattier meat from 80/20 GROUND CHUCK is the best choice for juicy hamburgers but if you want a leaner taste you can go for 85/15 or even mix them together.
+Many grilling experts agree the fattier meat from 80/20 GROUND CHUCK is the best choice for juicy hamburgers, but if you want a leaner taste you can go for 85/15 or even mix them together.

-Season and Form the Hamburger Patties
+Form the Hamburger Patties

 Then slap the balls of ground beef back and forth in your hands to spread them into patties and round out the edges to form them into better circles.